-Figure 7a demonstrates the PL image of the nanocomposite synthesized 1 hour.
-Accordingly, a sharp peak is found near the wavelength of 350 nm, which is in the UV region.
-In addition to this peak, another peak can be detected at the wavelength near 700 nm, which is weaker in comparison with the one seen at 350 nm.
-The peak at 700 nm is in the red-section of visible region and imputed to the deep-level emission.
+Figure 7a demonstrates the PL image of the nanocomposite synthesized for 1 hour.
+Accordingly, a sharp peak is found near the wavelength of 350 nm in the UV region.
+In addition to this peak, another peak can be detected at the wavelength near 700 nm, which is weaker than the one seen at 350 nm.
+The peak at 700 nm is in the red section of the visible region and is imputed to the deeplevel emission.
 The increasing the calcination time of the TiO2-ZnO nanocomposites from 1 to 1.5 h has led to no obvious change in the position of the PL peaks.
 As evidenced by PL spectrum of the nanocomposite obtained at 1.5 hours (Figure 7b), the sharp peak at 350 nm in the UV region and the peak at 700 nm in the visible region are found.

-Figure 7.
-The PL spectra of the TiO2-ZnO nanocomposites prepared at (a) 1, (b) 1.5, (c) 2, (d) 2.5, and (e) 3 hour(s).
+Fig. 7.
+The PL spectra of the TiO2-ZnO nanocomposites were prepared at (a) 1, (b) 1.5, (c) 2, (d) 2.5, and (e) 3 hour (s)

-Analogous to nanocomposites prepared at 1 and 1.5 h, the one calcinated at the time of 2 h shows the PL peaks at 350 and 700 nm.
-Accordingly, in the PL image of the nanocomposite obtained at the time of 2 h (Figure 7c), two well-defined peaks at 350 and 700 nm are detected, which are respectively in the UV and visible regions.
-In accordance with the Figures 7d, e showing respectively the PL images of the nanocomposites calcinated at 2.5 and 3 hours, two pronounced peaks are visible, which are located at 350 and 700 nm.
+Analogous to nanocomposites prepared at 1 and 1.5 h, the one calcinated at 2 h shows the PL peaks at 350 and 700 nm.
+Accordingly, in the PL image of the nanocomposite obtained at 2 h (Figure 7c), two well-defined peaks at 350 and 700 nm are detected, respectively, in the UV and visible regions.
+Figure 7d and showing the PL images of the nanocomposites calcinated at 2.5 and 3 hours, respectively; two pronounced peaks are visible, located at 350 and 700 nm.
 These peaks are characteristic of the near band edge and the deep-level emissions, respectively.
 Among all the samples, the one obtained at the time of 1 h roughly shows higher intensity in both of the PL peaks, and this sample was assigned for the study of antibacterial, antifungal, and anticancer activity.